BxCppDev/Bayeux/README.rst

  * ``bayeux-geometry-l@in2p3.fr`` : dedicated to geometry modelling,
  * ``bayeux-simulation-l@in2p3.fr`` : dedicated to simulation and the Geant4 module.

-Please contact the Bayeux team at bayeux@lpccaen.in2p3.fr.
+Please contact the Bayeux team at bayeux@lpccaen.in2p3.fr (in English or French).